nadjascodejourney/nadjascodejourney/README.md

 * 🌍  I'm based in Regensburg
 * 📫  How to contact me: PN or instagram: nadjaschwarzenegger
-* 🌱  I'm currently learning javascript, css/scss, figma, digital media formats
+* 🌱  I'm currently studying javascript, css/scss, figma and three.js
 * 🤝  I'm open to collaborating on artistic, playful and creative web projects

 ### More about me